davidmoten/rxjava2-jdbc/README.md

 In fact, you can mix use of named columns and indexed columns in automapped interfaces.

-If you don't configure things correctly these exceptions may be emitted:
+If you don't configure things correctly these exceptions may be emitted and include extra information in the error message about the affected automap interface:

 * `AnnotationsNotFoundException`
 * `ColumnIndexOutOfRangeException`